-Ambulance Service Local air or ground emergency transport to a hospital in the surrounding area where your transport began.
+Ambulance Service Air or ground emergency transport to a hospital.

 Ambulatory Surgical A facility that provides surgical services on an outpatient basis for patients who do not need an inpatient, acute care hospital bed.

 Ancillary Services Facility charges other than room or board.
 For example, charges for inpatient drugs and biologicals, dressings, or medical supplies.